bootlin/training-materials/slides/audio-pipewire/audio-pipewire.typ

 + Start PipeWire and WirePlumber.

-  - See demo 1 for explainations.
+  - See demo 1 for explanations.

 + Target a specific node.